| | |

 "And the Word

-was made flesh, and dwelt among us, (and we beheld his glory,
+was made flesh, and dwelt among us, (and we beheld his glory, the glory as the only begotten of the Father,)

 full of grace and truth."

-Jesus gave
+| Jesus gave an equivalent

 for what Adam lost.